Shopify/shopify_python_api/README.md

     ```python
     shop_url = "yourshopname.myshopify.com"
+    scope = ["write_products", "read_orders"]
-    permission_url = shopify.Session.create_permission_url(shop_url)
+    permission_url = shopify.Session.create_permission_url(shop_url, scope)
     ```

+    Note: Legacy Auth is assumed if the scope parameter is omitted or None

-4. After visiting this URL, the shop redirects the owner to a custom URL of your application where the encoded access token gets sent as the `t` param.
-The following code will validate taht the request came from Shopify, then decode the permanent access token which can be used to make API requests for this shop.
+4. After visiting this URL, the shop redirects the owner to a custom URL of your application where a `code` param gets sent to along with other parameters to ensure it was sent by Shopify.
+The following code will validate that the request came from Shopify, then obtain the permanent access token (with an HTTP request when using OAuth2) which can be used to make API requests for this shop.

     ```python
     session = shopify.Session(shop_url, params)